Dacid99/Emailkasten/.gitlab/issue_templates/bugreport.md

 ## Files/Emails

-*If the bug occurs when processing a specific email or file, please send them to ``email`` if possible.
+*If the bug occurs when processing a specific email or file, please send them to *18516197-Dacid99@users.noreply.gitlab.com* if possible.
 This can help to improve Eonvelope's capabilities of parsing emails correctly and completely and guard against similar bugs in the future.*

 ## Possible diagnosis

 *If you have an idea what may be causing the bug please let us know.*

+## Fix it yourself?

+*What you be interested in fixing this problem yourself?
+If you do we are happy to support you on the way.*